-Aside from the cosmetic considerations, there are a couple of areas where careful inspection can reveal important information.
+Aside from the cosmetic considerations, there are a couple of areas where a careful inspection can reveal important information.
 If a car shows a low mileage, check for heavy wear on the driver’s seat.
 Look too at the steering wheel and pedal rubbers.
 If their levels of wear appear inconsistent with the car’s mileage it could be a sign the vehicle has been clocked – the mileage adjusted down to make the vehicle more appealing.
-Read our section on clocking and remember to use a history checking service such as My Car Check to help validate the car’s background.
+Read our section on clocking and remember to use a vehicle checking service such as My Car Check to help validate the car’s background.

 Why you should check the Car lights